RHCHP General Information

 The Dean’s List is posted for Traditional students fall and spring semesters and for CHOICE and Accelerated students fall, spring, and summer semesters.

-RN-BSN, RN to MS Nursing, and Health Care Administration Undergraduate Programs
+Health Care Administration Undergraduate Programs

 Health and Exercise Science Program